Nipple soreness—sore breasts while breastfeeding newborns

 Breastfeeding engorgement pain (or "full" breasts)

-Engorgement happens when the mammary glands and blood vessels in the breast swell.
+Engorgement happens when the glands and blood vessels in the breast swell.
 This can happen when your milk arrives, causing your breasts to become swollen, hard, and painful.
 Sometimes with engorgement, the nipples cannot point outward to allow the baby to latch on correctly.
 This can make nursing even more difficult.
+Pain, stress, and anxiety can limit milk flow and may result in milk buildup.

 Ways to relieve breast engorgement: